jsgm21/gonzalezmartinez_psy6422_project/README.md

 # Download advice - READ

 If you download this project as a zip folder, extract the folder from the zip package and save it locally.
-Otherwise, you will have issues replicating the code used for this project.
+Otherwise, you will have issues running the code in the 'gonzalezmartinez_final_project.Rmd' file.